Do Teachers Need Liability Insurance? [8 Reasons to Buy Your Own]

 In 2021, a former Teacher of the Year was arrested and charged after an accusation of physical abuse.
 Charges were dropped following a year of investigation and legal wrangling, but not before the school had already publicly distanced itself from the teacher.

-What Does Teacher Insurance Do?
+Does Teacher Insurance Cover Accusations of Misconduct?

 Tired math teacher at desk rubs her temple